NicholasARossi/NicholasARossi.github.io/_posts/2018-08-19-FinancialCrisis.md

 ### Winners and Losers

-The 2007 financial crisis affected each of us differently, with there the "winners" and "losers" falling sharply into economic lines.
+The 2007 financial crisis affected each of us differently, with the "winners" and "losers" falling sharply into economic lines.
 The graph below compares how the bottom 20% of income earners with the top 10%.
 Adjusted for inflation, there is an obvious difference in how the two group faired through the financial crisis (highlighted in gray).
 <a href="res/blog_17/wealth.png">